Boise State vs. Utah State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Boise State has not yet combined with its opponents to score more than 70 points in a game this year.
+- Boise State and its opponents have not yet scored more than 70 points in a game this season.

 - Utah State has combined with its opponents to score more than 70 points in two games this season.

-- The two teams combine to score 76 points per game, six more than the over/under in this contest.
+- The combined points per game average of the two teams, 76, is six points above Saturday's over/under.

-- These two squads combine to allow 54 points per game, 16 fewer than this contest's over/under.
+- These two squads combine to surrender 54 points per game, 16 fewer than this contest's over/under.

 - The Broncos and their opponents score an average of 61.3 points per game, 8.7 fewer than Saturday's total.